HDR Candidature Management

 The University also has a responsibility to ensure the provision of appropriate research training and professional development opportunities to Higher Degree by Research candidates.

-- The candidate meets the Faculty’s requirements to undertake the research project;
+- The candidate meets the School's requirements to undertake the research project;

 - The proposed research project is appropriate for the degree;

-- The Faculty is the appropriate location for the research to be undertaken, and has the space, facilities and resources the work may need;
+- The School is the appropriate location for the research to be undertaken, and has the space, facilities and resources the work may need;

 - High quality supervision can be provided and maintained throughout the research period;